troldal/OpenXLSX/README.md

 * gradientFill elements within `<fills><fill><gradientFill>...</gradientFill></fill>...</fills>` are now supported
 * along with that come a few new classes: XLGradientStops, XLGradientStop, XLDataBarColor
 * XLLine color properties are now controlled via the XLDataBarColor as well

-### (Lars Uffmann) July 2024 - to-do list:
-- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
-- XLAlignmentStyle: check / throw if vertical alignments are used as horizontal and vice versa
-- XLStyles ::create functions: implement good default style properties for all styles
-- TBD: permit setting a format reference for shared strings
-- TBD: should a row format be used by OpenXLSX as default for new cells created in that row?
-- TBD: should a column format be used by OpenXLSX as default for new cells created in that column, when they do not have an applied row style?

 ## (Lars Uffmann) 29 July 2024 - support for workbook##.xml and XML namespaces
 * it appears that a workbook does not always have to be at xl/workbook.xml